Course Catalog

 5 units

 GERM 2, a second-quarter course, is designed for students who have successfully completed GERM 1 (or its equivalent).
 Students continue to develop competence in speaking, reading, writing, and understanding in the context of real-life language use.
-Prerequisite(s): GERM 1 or GERM 1A or placement by examination.
+Prerequisite(s): GERM 1 or GERM 1A or placement by assessment.

 GERM 3